June Almeida: Early life

 Almeida was born on 5 October 1930 at 10 Duntroon Street, Glasgow, to Jane Dalziel (née Steven) and Harry Leonard Hart, a bus driver.
 In 1940, her six-year-old brother died of diphtheria, perhaps leading to her interest in diseases.

 In 1947, when she was 16, Almeida attended Whitehill Secondary School where she excelled academically winning the science prize.
 In 1947, when she was 16, she left school but was unable to attend university at that time due to financial constraints.
 She instead took up a position as a histopathology technician at Glasgow Royal Infirmary.
 She was then recruited by a former colleague, Dr John W.S.
 Blacklock to do similar work at St Bartholomew's Hospital.
 She worked at St Bartholomew's until 1954.

-She married Enriques Rosalio (Henry) Almeida in 1954.

 Career

 Ontario Cancer Institute

-In 1954, Almeida was hired for a newly opened position as electron microscopy technician at the Ontario Cancer Institute, where she worked for ten years.
+In 1954, Almeida was hired for a newly opened position as electron microscopy technician at the Ontario Cancer Institute.

 While working as an electron microscopist, she and her Cancer Institute colleagues produced a series of studies applying negative staining to clinical problems.